Mountains of the Moon (film)

 Mountains of the Moon is a 1990 American biographical film depicting the 1857–1858 journey of Richard Francis Burton and John Hanning Speke in their expedition to Central Africa, which culminated in Speke's discovery of the source of the Nile River and led to a bitter rivalry between the two men.
 The film stars Patrick Bergin as Burton and Iain Glen as Speke.
 Delroy Lindo appears as an African whom the explorers meet.

 The film was directed by Bob Rafelson based on the 1982 novel Burton and Speke by William Harrison.

+Plot

+In 1857, Richard Burton and John Speke decide to find the source of the Nile River.
+Richard Burton goes to a Royal Geographical Society meeting to declare that he is going to find the source of the Nile River.
+Burton goes to a wealthy gathering and meets Isabel and hopes to secure funds for the expedition.
+Speke joins Burton on his expedition.
+Burton claims that Lake Victoria is the source of the Nile River, Speke disagrees.
+Burton and Speke return to England, and then Speke claims to have discovered the source of the Nile River, which is a betrayal of their friendship.
+The two men go to the Royal Geographical Society to debate the source of the Nile River, and then Speke accidentally shoots himself dead.

 Music

 The original music was composed by Michael Small, who incorporated genuine traditional African music into a traditional orchestral palette.
 The soundtrack album was released on Polydor Records, but is long out of print.
 There are two major themes, one for Burton and the other for Africa.
 There is also a love theme for Burton's relationship to his wife Isabel Burton (portrayed in the movie by Fiona Shaw).